 Benefits: Red Teaming, in general, gives the best ROI.
 Of the two types of Red Teaming – adversary simulation and technique simulation – technique simulation typically has the best ROI.
 Even if your organization has poor technical controls and has not invested money into blue team defenses (detections, people, processes, etc.), this testing may help highlight the gaps and the need to address them.

 Challenges: The challenge with Red Teaming, and all testing to a certain degree, is that you must be willing to truly partner with the tester.
 The most effective and valuable red team knows everything your blue team knows – every detection, mitigation, etc. For example, performing technique simulation requires 100% transparency to be effective.
-IMO, there is no such thing as “black box red teaming,” as there is no “team” in “black box”.
+There is no such thing as “black box red teaming,” as there is no “team” with “black box”.
 It is important to note that Red Teaming does not typically give you the breadth of coverage that a pentest will give you.
 You often will need both services performed.

 Bottom line: Red Teaming tests the organization’s ability to prevent, detect and respond to non-technical and technical controls and processes.
-I would recommend a full scope pentest at least annually, followed by quarterly Red Teaming engagements that focus on your areas of greatest risk.
+We would recommend a full scope pentest at least annually, followed by quarterly Red Teaming engagements that focus on your areas of greatest risk.

 More Information: For more information about Red Teaming and an example report, see “Red Teaming” at https://penconsultants.com/services.

 Security testing is a vital part of any security program.
 Selecting the best service(s) to meet your unique needs can be challenging sometimes.
-My hope is this article has helped you to determine which testing service best meets your needs.
+Our hope is this article has helped you to determine which testing service best meets your needs.
 Feel free to reach out to PEN Consultants for a free, no-obligation consultation to discuss your unique needs and how we may be able to help – https://penconsultants.com/contact.